Compiled by Greg Fasshauer

 Geometry of General Metric Spaces

-Menger was the first to introduce Fréchet's definiton of metric spaces in geometry.
+Menger was the first to introduce Fréchet's definition of metric spaces in geometry.
 The result was called metric geometry by Menger, and it included theories of betweenness, geodesic lines and curvature of curves and of surfaces in abstract metric spaces.

 One of Menger's theorems on isometric imbeddings is